omega-gg/HEVR/README.md

 ### GNU Lesser General Public License Usage

-ALVR2 may be used under the terms of the GNU Lesser General Public License version 3 as published by the Free Software Foundation and appearing in the LICENSE.md file included in the packaging of this file.
+HEVR may be used under the terms of the GNU Lesser General Public License version 3 as published by the Free Software Foundation and appearing in the LICENSE.md file included in the packaging of this file.
 Please review the following information to ensure the GNU Lesser General Public License requirements will be met: https://www.gnu.org/licenses/lgpl.html.